mdnghtdv/mdnghtdv.github.io/all_collections/_posts/2022-04-10-wtmp-background-work-huawei.md

 Go to `Phone settings > Battery > App launch` (alternative way `Phone settings > Battery > App launch`) and then set WTMP app to `Manage manually` and make sure everything is turned on.

-1. `Phone settings > Apps` or `Phone settings > Battery`.
+1. Open `Phone settings > Apps` or `Phone settings > Battery`.
 This feature may or may not be available for all devices or labeled differently.
 2. Open `App launch` section.
 When `Manage automatically` is enabled, some app launches will be prevented to save power.
 3. Turn off `Manage automatically` for the WTMP app.
 4. Make sure to ENABLE all toggles in the `Manage manually` section!
 Press `OK`.